variousauthors/the-valley/NEXTSTEPS.md

            not overworld state :D
            - toRandomEncounter saves previous state's "to" function
            - fromRandomEncounter calls it
+     - [x] BUG!
+The boat is currently rendered even when it is off-screen so if you move around a bit you will find it out there... like when VRAM wraps around
+           - [x] experiment: draw the boat 10 tiles left, then 10 more tiles left, etc... does it wrap?
+           - [x] if so, then we must cull the boat
      - [ ] BUG!
 The boat should not exist outside of the overworld currently it is always somewhere, so if you enter a cave in the top-left corner of the world you might see the boat render do we need like, "interior state"?
-     - [ ] BUG!
-The boat is currently rendered even when it is off-screen so if you move around a bit you will find it out there... like when VRAM wraps around
      - [ ] collide with deep water and bridges, not shallow water
      - [ ] maybe dying sends you back to the boat
      - [ ] refactor! re-organize the player-movement code, see note